 We are witnessing an increase of school shootings in our communities, natural disasters throughout our nation, and frequent news reports of abuse in our neighborhoods.
 These are just a few examples of the traumatic experiences that are happening around us.

 Trauma may cause you to feel as if you have no control over your reactions.
-You may be waking up and unable to sleep due to nightmares of your traumatic event.
+Secondly, you may be waking up and unable to sleep due to nightmares of your traumatic event.
 You might even experience flashbacks that occur throughout your day.
-This can leave you feeling desperate to find a way to escape the pain and avoid the people, places, and circumstances that cause you painful memories.
+It can cause you to be on high alert, all the time, and you never feel that you can just relax.
+This can leave you feeling desperate to find a way to escape the pain.
+Some people go out of their way and avoid the people, places, and circumstances that cause them painful memories.